section-engineering-education/engineering-education/content/articles/getting-started-with-scala-collections/index.md

 ### Understanding Mutable and Immutable Collections
 The Scala programming language gives only two types of collections, namely `Mutable` & `Immutable Collections.` There are systematic differences between Scala collections that are changeable and those that are immutable.

 A changeable collection can be changed or expanded while still being used.
 As a result, you can change, add to, or delete items from, an anthology.
-Immutable collections, on the other hand, never change.
-The procedures that mimic additions, deletions, and updates will still be available but will return a new collection and leave the old one untouched.
+Collections that are immutable never change.
+It will be possible to do operations that seem like additions, removals, and updates, but they will return a new collection, leaving the previous one unchanged.

 scala. collection contains all collection classes, whether they are mutable, immutable, or generic.
 Most client-side collection classes are found in the Scala.collection, scala.collection.immutable, and scala.collection.mutable packages.
 Package scala.collection contains the most often used collection classes.
 The degree of mutability varies across the variants.